yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 - arrow
   - `n`: Move the cursor up or down n lines.
 Negative value for up, positive value for down.
 - filter: Apply a filter for the help items.

+## Completion

+- close: Hide the completion menu.

+  - `--submit`: Submit the completion.

+- arrow

+  - `n`: Move the cursor up or down n lines.
+Negative value for up, positive value for down.

+- help: Open the help menu.